-Element Admission Completion

-Transcript Yes No Yes No

-Fingerprint check Yes No Yes No

-Background check Yes No Yes No

-Minimum number of courses/credits/semester hours completed Yes No Yes No

-Minimum GPA Yes No Yes No

-Minimum GPA in content area coursework Yes No Yes No

-Minimum GPA in professional education coursework Yes No Yes No

-Minimum ACT score Yes No Yes No

-Minimum SAT score Yes No Yes No

-Minimum basic skills test score Yes No Yes No

-Subject area/academic content test or other subject matter verification Yes No Yes No
+Fingerprint check Yes No Yes No Background check Yes Yes No No Minimum number of courses/credits/semester hours completed Yes No Yes No Minimum GPA Yes No Yes No Minimum GPA in content area coursework Yes No Yes No Minimum GPA in professional education coursework Yes No Yes No Minimum ACT score Yes No Yes No Minimum SAT score No Yes No Yes Minimum basic skills test score Yes No Yes No Subject area/academic content test or other subject matter verification Yes No No Yes

-Recommendation(s) Yes No Yes No

-Essay or personal statement Yes No Yes No

-Element Admission Completion Interview Yes No Yes No Other Specify: ○ Yes ○ No ○ Yes ○ No What is the minimum GPA required for admission into the program?
-(Leave blank bove.) if you indicated that a minimum GP A is not required in the table What is the minimum GPA required for completing the program?
-(Leave blank if you bove.) ou indicated that a minimum GPA is s not required in the table 4.
-F Please provide any additional information about the information provided above: Pro Are upervised Clinical Experience vide the following information about supervised clinical experience in 2019-20.
-If there programs with student teaching models?
-Yes No Yes, provide the next two responses.
-If no, leave them blank. §205(a)(1)(C)(iii), §205(a)(1)(C)(iv)) Р rograms with student teaching models (most traditional programs) umber of clock hours of supervised clinical experience required prior student teaching N umber of clock hours required for student teaching 640 Yes No Yes, provide the next two responses.
-If no, leave them blank. Р rograms in which candidates are the teacher of record in a classroom during the program (many alternative prograr ns) umber of clock hours of supervised clinical experience required prior teaching as the teacher of record in a classroom umber of years required for teaching as the teacher of record in a assroom
+Element Admission Completion Recommendation(s) Yes No Yes No Essay or personal statement Yes No Yes No Interview Yes No Yes No Other Specify: Yes No Yes No What is the minimum GPA required for admission into the program?
+(Leave above.) e blank if you indicated that a mini mum GPA is not required in the table What is the minimum GPA required for completing the program?
+(Leave blaabove.) ank if you indicated that a minimur m GPA is not required in the table 4.
+Please provide any additional information about the information provided above: S upervised Clinical Experience te: The clinical experience requirements in this section are preloaded from the participants each year. rior year's IPRC.
+Teacher preparation n providers will enter the number of Pr ovide the following information about supervised clinical experience in 20 21-22. (§205(a)(1)(C)(iii), §205(a)(1)(C)(iv)) Ar e there programs with student teaching models?
+Yes No If yes, provide the next two responses.
+If no, leave them blank.
+F Programs with student teaching models (most traditional programs) lumber of clock hours of supervised clinical experience required prior student teaching 90 N lumber of clock hours required for student teaching 640 Ar Are there programs in which candidates are the teacher of record?
+Yes No If yes, provide the next two responses.
+If no, leave them blank.
+F Programs in which candidates are the teacher of record in a classroom duri ing the program (many alternative programs)

+Number of clock hours of supervised clinical experience required prior to teaching as the teacher of record in a classroom Years required of teaching as the teacher of record in a classroom

-All Programs Number of full-time equivalent faculty supervising clinical experience during this academic year (IHE staff) 12 Optional tool for automatically calculating full-time equivalent faculty in the system Number of adjunct faculty supervising clinical experience during this academic year (IHE staff) 22 Number of cooperating teachers/K-12 staff supervising clinical experience during this academic year 305 Number of students in supervised clinical experience during this academic year 466
+All Programs Number of full-time equivalent faculty supervising clinical experience during this academic year (IHE staff) 10 Optional tool for automatically calculating full-time equivalent faculty in the system Number of adjunct faculty supervising clinical experience during this academic year (IHE staff) 15 Number of cooperating teachers/K-12 staff supervising clinical experience during this academic year 286 Number of students in supervised clinical experience during this academic year 415